 This is your Handbook.
 It describes information about our services.
 It also describes your rights and responsibilities while you are with Hutton House.
-During your intake meeting we will go through the Handbook with you.
+During your orientation or when you first start coming to a Hutton House program, we will go through the Handbook with you.
 If you have a caregiver, you may wish to share your handbook with them so they have the same information as you about Hutton House.